Zyban Dosage Guide: How Much to Take and When (With Chart)

 300 mg

 The maximum recommended daily dose is 300 mg.
-It’s important not to exceed this limit, as higher doses increase the risk of seizures, the most serious side effect associated with Zyban.
+Taking more than this can significantly increase the risk of seizures, which is the most serious potential side effect of Zyban.

-Zyban is generally not prescribed for children or adolescents under 18 years of age.
-The safety and effectiveness of Zyban in this age group have not been established.
-If you have concerns about nicotine addiction or mental health in younger individuals, consulting a healthcare professional is crucial.
+Zyban is generally not prescribed for children or adolescents under age 18.
+Its safety and effectiveness for smoking cessation in this age group have not been well established.

 History of Seizures or Eating Disorders

-Before starting Zyban, inform your healthcare provider about any other medications you take and your complete medical history.
-This helps avoid harmful interactions and ensures Zyban is safe for you.
+Before starting Zyban, always tell your healthcare provider about all medications you take and your full medical history to avoid harmful interactions.

 • Take Zyban exactly as prescribed by your healthcare provider.

-• Take doses at least 8 hours apart to reduce the risk of insomnia.
+• Space doses at least 8 hours apart to help reduce insomnia.

 Learn More About Zyban Dosage With Doctronic